 Why can’t I quick dry buds?

 Methods of quick-drying, such as dry ice, usually completely dry out your cannabis which means, they stop curing.
-Which means, they stop building in potency!
+This means they stop building in potency!

 What do I do if buds get too dry too fast?